Ghosts, history, and a nice cup of tea... .

-Fiona has always been passionate about history.
-She studied Ancient and Medieval History and Archaeology at Liverpool University, and her favourite authors include Dorothy Dunnett, Mary Renault, Mary Stewart, and Daphne du Maurier.
-She particularly loves anything that weaves different time periods together (such as du Maurier's
+I've always been passionate about history.
+I studied Ancient and Medieval History and Archaeology at Liverpool University, and some of my favourite authors include Dorothy Dunnett, Mary Renault, Mary Stewart, and Daphne du Maurier, all of whom write about history in one form or another.
+I particularly love anything that weaves different time periods together (such as du Maurier's

-The House on the Strand) or introduces an element of the supernatural (Stewart's
+The House on the Strand or Philippa Pearce's Tom's Midnight Garden) or introduces an element of the supernatural (Stewart's

-Fiona's short stories sometimes pick up on the same themes, but also include a wider range of genres from science-fiction to crime, with a bit of romance thrown in.
-Many of her stories have been published in anthologies, magazines and online, most recently with the Library of Rejected Beauty, Fox Spirit, Riptide Publishing, In Flight Literary Magazine, Shotgun Honey, Pulp Metal Magazine, and Paragraph Planet.
+My short stories can pick up on the same themes, but also include a wider range of genres.
+Many of them have been published in anthologies, magazines and online, most recently with the Library of Rejected Beauty, Fox Spirit Books, and Paragraph Planet.